The flood of ketosis

 See, that is simply too many factors contributing to how an individual is going to react to being and staying in ketosis; It is almost impossible to offer anyone a straightforward answer!

 One of the questions that I personally find the most compelling asks if it is necessary and optimal to remain in the state of ketosis continually to gain, regain, or keep a certain level of fitness and well-being (either physical or mental).
-The answer, as usually, is: It depends.
+The answer, as usual, is: It depends.

 I am not going to provide reviews of scientific research here, although I shall lean on science.
 Neither am I about to give out any medical advice.
-I am just offering some of the clues that have arisen in the field of scientific and medical research as well as some clues based on personal experience of fellow “ketonians” and myself.
+I am just offering some of the clues that have arisen in the field of scientific and medical research as well as some clues based on the personal experience of fellow "ketonians" and myself.

 But first, if you want to understand this article, although not highly scientific, you should at least basically know what ketosis is.
 You can read about it here, but to put it briefly: When you consume tiny amounts of carbohydrates (for an average person up to 50g a day), the body flips from one power source (sugar) to another (ketones).
 Fatty acids in the liver get converted to ketones which become the primary energy source for as long as blood sugar levels remain low.